tejasvi/icy/README.md

   UseTab: Never
   CompactNamespaces: false
   ```
-  Closing braces and semi-colons are removed if Icy compiler can deduce them from the indentation of formatted code.
+  Closing braces and semi-colons are removed if Icy compiler `icyc` can deduce them from the indentation of formatted code.

 # Related works
 There have been a few attempts at trimming the C++ syntax but have ended up being too disruptive.